-§16317.
-Responsibility of Bidders and Offerors.

-(1) Determination of Non-responsibility.
-A written determination of non-responsibility of a bidder or offeror shall be made in accordance with this section.
-The unreasonable failure of a bidder or offeror to promptly supply information in connection with an inquiry with respect to responsibility may be grounds for a determination of non-responsibility with respect to such bidder or offeror.
+§3116.
+Responsibility of Bidders and Offerors. (a) Determination of Nonresponsibility .
+A written determination of Nonresponsibility of a bidder or offeror shall be made in accordance with this Section.
+The unreasonable failure of a bidder or offeror to promptly supply information in connection with an inquiry with respect to responsibility may be grounds for a determination of nonresponsibility with respect to such bidder or offeror.

-(2) Right of Nondisclosure.
-Information furnished by a bidder or offeror pursuant to this section shall not be disclosed outside of the Procurement Department of the Guam Memorial Hospital or by the Hospital Administrator without the prior written consent of the bidder or offeror.
+(b) Right of Nondisclosure.
+Information furnished by a bidder or offeror pursuant to this Section shall not be disclosed outside of the General Services Agency, the Director of Public Works, or the head of a Purchasing Agency, without prior written consent by the bidder or offeror.

-(a) Application.
-A determination of responsibility or non-responsibility shall be governed by this section.
+(1) Application.
+A determination of responsibility or nonresponsibility shall be governed by this Section.

-(b) Standards of Responsibility.
+(2) Standards of Responsibility.

-(1) Standards.
+(A).
+Standards.
 Factors to be considered in determining whether the standard of responsibility has been met include whether a prospective contractor has:

-(A) available the appropriate financial, material, equipment, facility, and personnel resources and expertise, or the ability to obtain them, necessary to indicate its capability to meet all contractual requirements;
+(i) available the appropriate financial, material, equipment, facility, and personnel resources and expertise, or the ability to obtain them, necessary to indicate its capability to meet all contractual requirements;

-(B) a satisfactory record of performance;
+(ii) a satisfactory record of performance;

-(C) a satisfactory record of integrity;
+(iii) a satisfactory record of integrity;

-$\left(D\right)$ qualified legally to contract with the territory; and
+(iv) qualified legally to contract with the territory; and

-(E) supplied all necessary information in connection with the inquiry concerning responsibility.
+(v) supplied all necessary information in connection with the inquiry concerning responsibility.

-(2) Information Pertaining to Responsibility.
-The prospective contractor shall supply information requested by the Hospital Administrator concerning the responsibility of such contractor.
-If such contractor fails to supply the requested information, the Hospital Administrator shall base the determination of responsibility upon any available information or may find the prospective contractor non-responsible if such failure is unreasonable.
+(B) Information Pertaining to Responsibility.
+The prospective contractor shall supply information requested by the Procurement Officer concerning the responsibility of such contractor.
+If such contractor fails to supply the requested information, the Procurement Officer shall base the determination of responsibility upon any available information or may find the prospective contractor nonresponsible if such failure is unreasonable.